samerfarida/secure-bash-macos-ebook/ebook/about.md

 # About the Author

-Sammy Farida is a U.S. Army veteran, security architect, and lifelong technologist.
-Born and raised in Iraq, Sammy worked as a translator for the U.S. military during the Iraq War before immigrating to the United States in 2007.
-He later enlisted in the U.S. Army and deployed back to Iraq—this time as an American soldier.
+Sammy Farida is a security architect and lifelong technologist with over a decade of experience in enterprise cybersecurity.
+He currently serves as a Global Solution Security Architect at PwC, where he focuses on endpoint security, automation, and secure architecture at scale.

-After his military service, Sammy transitioned into the field of cybersecurity and currently works as a Global Solution Security Architect at PwC, where he focuses on endpoint security, automation, and secure architecture at scale.
+Sammy is passionate about Bash scripting, macOS internals, and open-source tooling.
+He is known for making complex topics approachable and actionable, whether building internal tools, designing enterprise security strategies, or automating tasks across thousands of devices.

-Sammy is passionate about scripting, open-source tools, and making complex technical topics accessible.
-This ebook was born out of countless hours writing, reviewing, and deploying secure Bash scripts in macOS environments—from personal automation to enterprise-scale fleet management.
+This ebook is the result of years spent writing, testing, and refining secure Bash scripts in real-world macOS environments—from personal workflows to global-scale infrastructure.

 ---

 ## Dedication

-To my wife Lisa, and our children Dimitri, Lincoln, and Celine—
+To my wife Lisa, and our children Dimitri, Lincoln, and Celine,
 thank you for your love, patience, and support.
 This ebook would not exist without you.